Are a group of compounds that are synthesized and refferd to as “steroids“.

+Estrogen is a group of compounds that are synthesized and referred to as “steroids“.
 Estrogen can be found in both males and females.
-The levels are much higher
+The levels are much higher in women of childbearing age.

-Estrogen is the primary female sex hormone but is also used with progesterone,
+Estrogen is the primary female sex hormone but is also used with Progesterone, LH, and FSH.

-Three main estrogens that are found in nature
+Three main types of estrogen that are found in nature

 1.)
 Estradiol